CG4002-B3/hardware-ai/README.md

 |   +-- test_core.cpp
 +-- Solution1
 ```
-* Copy respective files from `hls`
+* Copy respective files from `hls/`

 ## 3.2 Vivado one-time-setup
 * Create a new project.
 Click Next
-* Specify Project Name and Project Location (should not have space in the path).
+* Specify Project name and Project location (should not have space in the path).
 Click Next 4 times
 * For Default Part, under Parts, search for `xczu3eg-sbva484-1-i`.
 Click Next.
 Click Finsh
+* Under Project Manager, choose Settings > Project Settings > IP > IP Repository.
+Under IP Repositories, click `+` and search for the directory that contains the IP generated in [step 2.3](#23-extract-ip-core-vivado-hls), add that directory to the IP repositories.
+* Under IP Generator, select Create Block Design, specify Design name, and click OK.
+* On the Diagram pannel, click `+` and add the following blocks to the block design:
+    * Zynq UltraScale+ MPSoC
+    * AXI Direct Memory Access
+    * AXI SmartConnect
+    * AXI Interconnect
+    * The IP generated in [step 2.3](#23-extract-ip-core-vivado-hls)
+* Make connections as the attached diagram (pay attention to m_axis and s_axis ports), Run Connection Automation if it's prompted.
+A Processor System Reset block will be automatically added.
+* Click on Zynq UltraScale+ MPSoC and AXI Direct Memory Access to customize the IP (disable Scatter Gather Engine, disable peripherals, match bit length and address length of axi stream).
+Save block design.
+* Click Validate Design to make sure everything is connected correctly.
+* Under Souces > Design Sources, right click on the design, choose Create HLD Wrapper, click OK.
+* Generate Bitstream